Produktvorstellung

 Sichere Einspeisung aus Deiner Powerstation ins Wohnmobil – Mit dem WATTSTUNDE CEE-Einspeisekabel mit FI

-A reliable power supply is essential when traveling – whether for the refrigerator, laptop, or other 230V devices in the motorhome.
-Many campers rely on a power station to remain flexible even without a permanent shore power connection.
-However, connecting a power station to the motorhome poses safety risks if the residual current device isn't functioning properly.
+A reliable power supply is essential when traveling – whether for the refrigerator, laptop, or other 230V devices in the campervan.
+Many campers rely on a power station to remain flexible even without access to mains electricity.
+However, connecting a power station to the campervan poses safety risks if the residual current device (RCD) is not functioning correctly.

-The WATTSTUNDE® CEE feed-in cable with FI Allows you to safely and reliably supply 230V power from your power station to your motorhome .
+The WATTSTUNDE® CEE power supply cable with RCD This allows you to safely and compliantly supply 230V power from your power station to your motorhome .
 Thanks to the integrated residual current device (RCD), it reliably protects you and your devices from fault currents and ensures a stable connection.
-The power station remains outside the vehicle , while you can safely use the power inside the motorhome.
+The power station remains outside the vehicle , while you can safely use the power inside your motorhome.

-Who is the WATTSTUNDE CEE feed-in cable with FI suitable for?
+For whom is the WATTSTUNDE CEE power supply cable with RCD suitable?

-The WATTSTUNDE® CEE feed-in cable with FI is ideal for anyone who uses a power station and relies on a safe 230V power supply in their motorhome.
+The WATTSTUNDE® CEE power supply cable with RCD is ideal for anyone who uses a power station and relies on a safe 230V power supply in their motorhome.

 It is particularly suitable for: